ProjetsPL/treehouse-theme/collections/_posts/us/what-keeps-mosquitoes-away-best-garden-mosquito-repellent.md

 {% endfig %}

 Not only flowering perennials repel mosquitoes.
 Another brilliant method for natural mosquito control is planting certain species of **trees and shrubs**.
-One of the least popular among mosquitoes trees is staghorn sumac.
-This tree can help you get rid of mosquitoes from your garden.
+One of the most hated trees among mosquitoes is staghorn sumac.
+The tree can help you get rid of mosquitoes from your garden.
 It takes very little space and requires minimal effort, so it's a plant that anyone can manage – even if you barely started your gardening adventure.

 {:.distinction.distinction-information}